daytonmills/bamazon/README.md

 4. The manager can also view only products that are low on inventory (less than 5.)
 ![manager low screenshot](images/manager-low.png)

-5. Of course, the manager can restock any of the products.
+5. Of course, the manager can restock any of the products regardless of the inventory amount.
 ![manager stock screenshot](images/manager-stock.png)

 ## Video Demonstration